neryos/crcr-heb-proj/README.md

 # Decoder
 ## setup
 1. You can use the client app on the cloud, or run it locally.
-    1. Client-side version deployed in the cloud: https://crcrhebproj.now.sh
+    1. A client-side version is available here: https://crcrhebproj.now.sh
-    2. Setup of a client app:
+    2. Setup of a local client app:
         1. From the home directory of the project, go to clues-client
         2. Install dependencies using the command yarn install